Figures Sudoku by Philip Newman

 PDF

-Author/Opus: This is the 1st puzzle from guest contributor Philip Newman.
+Author/Opus: This is the 15th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.